-Fees: The card has a 16.49% to 24.49% variable purchase APR; the balance transfer rate is the same.
-The balance transfer fee is 3% of each transaction, at a minimum of $10.
+Fees: The card has a 17.24% - 25.24% variable APR.
 The card is $75 a year, but you won’t pay foreign transaction fees.
-The balance transfer fee is 3% of each transaction, at a minimum of $10.
+The balance transfer fee is either $10 or 3% of the amount of each transaction, whichever is greater.

-Best for Delta Air Lines: Gold Delta SkyMiles® Credit Card from American Express
+Best for Delta Air Lines: Delta SkyMiles® Gold American Express Card

 This card gives you a chance to earn Medallion Qualification Dollars (MQDs), based on your annual spending on Delta and many partner flights.
 The MQDs required to reach platinum, gold, or silver medallion status for a qualification year are waived if you spend $25,000 or more during a calendar year on the card.